 As a result of the Business Combination, we have derivative warrant liabilities and a derivative earnout liability which are measured at fair value through profit or loss.
-As at March 31, 2024 the fair value of the derivative warrant liabilities and the derivative earnout liability were \$33.1 million and \$16.5 million, respectively.
+As at June 30, 2024 the fair value of the derivative warrant liabilities and the derivative earnout liability were \$23.5 million and \$13.4 million, respectively.
 The value of the derivative warrant liability is directly correlated to the market price of a publicly traded Warrant which is traded under the symbol NAMSW.
-With all other variables held constant, a 1% change in the market price of NAMSW would change the value of the derivative earnout liability is directly correlated to the market price of a publicly traded Warrant which is traded under the symbol NAMSW.
-With all other variables held constant, a 1% change in the market price of a publicly traded ordinary Share which is traded under the symbol NAMS.
-With all other variables held constant, a 1% change in the market price of NAMS would change the value of the derivative earnout liability by 1% or \$0.2 million.
+With all other variables held constant, a 1% change in the market price of NAMSW would change the value of the derivative warrant liability by 1% or \$0.2 million.
+The value of the derivative earnout liability is directly correlated to the market price of a publicly traded Ordinary Share which is traded under the symbol NAMS.
+With all other variables held constant, a 1% change in the market price of NAMS would change the value of the derivative earnout liability by 1% or \$0.1 million.